bemmens/Verasonics-Acoustic-Tweezer/README.md

 Hardware is used if modifications are needed whilst using hardware.

-Main is used to merge the two and ensures existing programs are maximally updated and funcitonal.
+Main is used to merge the two and ensures existing programs are maximally updated and functional.